Girl names ending in et are the It Girls of the twenty-first century.

 ODETTE

-Odette has graced the lists of hipster baby names, and it has an effortlessly cool vibe.
+Odette has graced the lists of trending baby names, and it has an effortlessly cool vibe.
 The name of the white swan in Swan Lake as well as a hero of the French Resistance during World War II, Odette is authentically French and nicely artistic.
 It’s daring, but wearable in our age of girl names ending in et.

 PAULETTE